Arkansas State University System

 - Faculty sponsors of registered honor societies may have access to student education records for the sole purpose of determining eligibility for membership on the basis that they are acting in an official university capacity that is integral to the educational function of ASU.

 - The parents of students may exercise rights under FERPA if the student is claimed as a dependent by the parents for income tax purposes.
-Dependency must be proven by submissions of a copy of income tax returns.
+Dependency must be proven by submission of a copy of income tax returns.

 Disclosure of Directory Information

 Directory information may be disclosed to any person or entity without student consent unless the student submits a completed request for non-disclosure of directory information form to the Office of the Registrar.
 If a student elects not to allow disclosure of directory information, ASU cannot share information regarding the student with any person or entity including prospective employers, licensing agencies, government agencies, the media, and others.
 The student may retract the directory information non-disclosure in writing at any time.
-Proper proof of identity may be required by the Registrar’s Office before the directory information non-disclosure is retracted.
+Proper proof of identity may be required by the Registrar’s office before the directory information non-disclosure is retracted.

 Inspection, Review, and Correction of Education Records